Karlıova triple junction

-The Karlıova Triple Junction is a geologic triple junction of three tectonic plates: the Anatolian Plate, the Eurasian Plate and the Arabian Plate.
+The Karlıova triple junction is a geologic triple junction of three tectonic plates: the Anatolian plate, the Eurasian plate and the Arabian plate.

+Location

-The Karlıova Triple Junction is found where the east-west trending North Anatolian Fault intersects the East Anatolian Fault coming up from the southwest.
-Because each arm of the junction is a transform fault (F), the Karlıova Triple Junction is an F-F-F type junction.
+The Karlıova triple junction is found where the east–west trending North Anatolian Fault intersects the East Anatolian Fault coming up from the southwest, and is ~700 km distant from the Maras triple junction.
+Because each arm of the junction is a transform fault (F), the Karlıova triple junction is an F-F-F type junction.

+Geometry

+The Karliova triple junction is a geological intersection point located in eastern Turkey, where the boundaries of the Arabian plate, the Eurasian plate, and the African plate meet.
+It is a complex structure with multiple faults and fractures, resulting from the collision and convergence of these tectonic plates.

+The geometry of the Karliova triple junction is characterized by three intersecting arms, each representing the boundary of one of the plates.
+The arms meet at an angle of approximately 120 degrees, forming a Y-shaped configuration.
+The Arabian plate boundary extends to the southeast, the African plate boundary extends to the southwest, and the Eurasian plate boundary extends to the north.